taylorg8900/schedule_1_calculator/doc/SDP.md

     else, use their choice to index into strains and set drug = Drug(strain information)
 ```

+The next thing to implement is stopping the drug from adding more than 8 effects.
+I'll have to leave that to tomorrow

 # Implementation

 # Testing / Debugging